Measuring Name Concentrations through Deep Learning: Introduction

 The paper is structured as follows.
 In Section \ref{sec measures of concentration risk} we define an exact measure for single name concentration risk in loan portfolios under both an actuarial and a MtM setting.
-Section \ref{sec IS} formulates algorithms for the simulation of portfolio VaR in both the CreditRisk$^{+}$ model and the CreditMetrics model using IS.
+Section \ref{sec IS} addresses the simulation of portfolio VaR in both the CreditRisk$^{+}$ and the CreditMetrics models using IS.
 We then develop a DL-based approach to assess name concentration risk and prove its approximation property in Section \ref{sec deep learning}.
-Section~\ref{sec performance evaluation} investigates the sensitivity of the GA to various input parameters and evaluates our proposed NN-based GA in comparison to exact MC-based and approximate GA calculations using realistic MDB portfolios.
+Section~\ref{sec performance evaluation} examines the sensitivity of the GA to various input parameters, evaluates our proposed NN-based GA in comparison to exact MC-based and approximate GA calculations using realistic MDB portfolios, and investigates its application to stress testing.
 Finally, Section \ref{sec conclusion} concludes.
-The Appendix contains a review of existing analytical GA methods and some auxiliary mathematical result.